mclellac/AkamaiStaging/README.md

 ## About

-`AkamaiStaging` simplifies the process of testing your Akamai configuration changes and web applications against the Akamai staging network.
+`Akamai Staging` simplifies the process of testing your Akamai configuration changes and web applications against the Akamai staging network.
 It provides a graphical interface to add, update, and delete DNS entries in your `/etc/hosts` file, allowing you to direct specific domains to their corresponding Akamai staging IP.

 ## Features